Getting Around Chiang Rai - Local Transport Guide

 Is Chiang Rai walkable?

-Should I rent a motorbike or a car in Chiang Rai?
+Should I rent a scooter in Chiang Rai?